jhwohlgemuth/navy-biography/README.md

 He served as a division officer at sea aboard USS Louisiana (SSBN 743B), where he completed submarine warfare and nuclear engineer officer qualifications.

 Ashore, CDR Wohlgemuth served as a plans integration officer USSTRATCOM Joint Functional Component Command, Global Strike.
-Lieutenant Commander Wohlgemuth has earned Bachelor's degrees in Physics and Mathematics, and a Master's degree in Mathematics.
+Commander Wohlgemuth has earned Bachelor's degrees in Physics and Mathematics, and a Master's degree in Mathematics.

 In 2018, CDR Wohlgemuth was deployed to Djibouti, Africa and spent over a year as an exercise planner for the Combined Joint Task Force - Horn of Africa (CJTF-HOA).